AugustHuangMX/digitalgardenhzd/content/Labor Supply.md

 $P$ means the whole population of the country.
 Notice that the Unemployment rate would be $\frac{U}{LF}$ , that is we do not count the people that are out of the labor force.

-> Until now it is still similar to the topics in the [ECON2005 Macroeconomics MOC](ECON2005%20Macroeconomics%20MOC.md)
+> Until now it is still similar to the topics in the [ECON2005 Intermediate Macroeconomics](ECON2005%20Intermediate%20Macroeconomics.md)

 The potential problem of "Hidden Unemployed" may make the unemployment rate much higher than the official figure.
 See [[Budget Constraint]